Zainulabdeenoffical/Techstore-Gamming-Store/README.md

 2. Set up your MySQL database and import the `techstore.sql` file.
 3. Update `config.php` with your database credentials.

-4. Start the server and navigate to `localhost/TechStore`.
+4. Start the server and navigate to `localhost/TechStore` to view the project.

 ---